RiwaSabri/RiwaSabri/README.md

 ## [Guessing the artist, a deep learning approach](https://github.com/riwasabri/DeepLearning)

-The goal of this project is to leverage deep learning guess the artist of a given artworks by using images of artworks created by a variety of artists in terms ofstyle and technique.
+The goal of this project is to leverage deep learning to guess the artist of a given artworks by using images of artworks created by a variety of artists in terms ofstyle and technique.

 ![picture alt](https://github.com/riwasabri/DeepLearning/blob/master/deeplearning.001.jpeg)